 Each track has a week-long curriculum, led by adult staff and counselors, meeting primarily in small groups, but the week is highlighted by all-camp worship on a daily basis, along with all-camp games, activities, campfires, and opportunities for fellowship and peer-to-peer learning.
 While the overall theme of the week focuses on what it means to be a baptized Child of God in today’s world, each track focuses on a different aspect of our development as disciples of Jesus Christ.

 Started in the early 70’s as a cooperative ministry of Harrisburg city Lutheran churches, the camp now has participating congregations from a variety of conferences, but still bears the original name.
 To learn more about the different tracks, about the 40+ year history of this camp, or to find out how to become a member congregation, visit their website at: http://harrisburgconfirmationcamp.org/

 Congregations interested in joining this collaborative ministry should contact camp director, Pastor CindyBrommer at: email@example.com

 Pastor Kevin leads evening worship at Upper Temple

-The All Saints Confirmation Camp, is a partnership of 20+ synod congregations, held in June (June 14-19, 2020), many from the Gettysburg, Hanover and Chambersburg Conferences.
+The All Saints Confirmation Camp, is a partnership of 20+ synod congregations, held in June (June 13-18, 2021), with many from the Gettysburg, Hanover and Chambersburg Conferences.
 Pastors and youth leaders from the various member congregations comprise the staff who lead small group teachings and conversations on a variety of topics related to Confirmation faith formation, Topics include, but are not limited to: